OmnifiedLtd/dspec-framework/website/docs/intent-engineering.md

 # Intent Engineering

 *Placeholder for documentation on the principles and practices of Intent Engineering within the DSpec framework.
-This section will describe how to systematically capture, refine, and specify user intent at Level-0, ensuring clarity, determinism, and alignment with business goals.*
+This section will describe how to systematically capture, refine, and specify user intent at Level-0, ensuring clarity, determinism, and alignment with business goals.

+**TODO:** Include a subsection comparing Intent Engineering with traditional Product Requirements Documents (PRDs).*